prathameshbhangale/Event-ticket-platform/README.md

 # 🎟️ Event Ticket Platform

-A Spring Boot based microservice-style application for **event creation, publishing, ticket management, and purchasing** with **Keycloak authentication**.
+A Spring Boot based application for **event creation, publishing, ticket management, and purchasing** with **Keycloak authentication**.

 ---